-Keeping track of what came from where.
-When you consult many different sources for a single paper, it is sometimes difficult to keep track of what came from where.
+When you consult many different sources for a single paper, be sure to carefully keep track of which content came from where.
 Any time you take words or ideas from a source, it is recommended that you get into the habit of noting the source right away.
-Do not assume it will be easy to go back later and figure out the source from which each piece of information came, as it often is very difficult.
+Do not assume it will be easy to go back later and figure out the source from which each piece of information came, as it can be difficult and time-consuming.
 Do not ever let the information become separated from the citation, as you may have to spend a great deal of time hunting that information down again so you can cite it correctly.

-Locating all source-related information.
 Sometimes it is not clear exactly what the source is, or what kind of source it is.
 This can become especially problematic when conducting research on the internet - you may have found some great information, but you can't tell who wrote it, where it came from, or if it was taken from somewhere else and reprinted online.
 Always be sure to obtain as much information as you can about any source you hope to use and cite in your paper.
 If you cannot find any identifying information, then you should be very skeptical about the contents of that source, as it becomes impossible to evaluate its legitimacy or credibility.